ahabalikhan/SnakeGame/README.md

 # SnakeGame
-A snake game which I made to understand OOP, mainly inheritance and  function overriding and other interesting things.
+The good old snake game which I made to understand OOP, mainly inheritance and  function overriding and other interesting things.
 Pygame is used in it...

 Its one of those projects of mine through which I learned pygame